backstagephp/media-field/README.md

 The Media field is built on top of Filament's form components and integrates seamlessly with the Backstage CMS interface.

+### Other custom fields

+For a list of other custom fields, please see the [Backstage CMS documentation](https://github.com/vormkracht10/backstage/blob/main/docs/04-plugins/01-introduction.md).

 ## Installation

 You can install the package via composer: